rbardaji/mooda/docs/api_reference/waterframe/parameters.md

 # WaterFrame.parameters()

-It return the parameter list used in this WaterFrame.
-The parameters are the keys of self.data without "_QC".
+It return the parameter list used in the WaterFrame.
+The parameters are the keys of self.data, expcluding the keys  with "_QC".

 Returns | Description | Type
 --- | --- | ---